Dupont Plaza Hotel arson: Investigation and lawsuits

-An investigation by the U.S. Occupational Safety and Health Administration (OSHA) revealed 25 safety violations, including a lack of emergency exit doors in the casino area leading to the deaths of 84 trapped guests.
+A U.S. Occupational Safety and Health Administration investigation revealed 25 safety violations, including a lack of emergency exit doors in the casino area, leading to the deaths of 84 trapped guests.
 Agents from the FBI's San Juan field office worked closely with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to identify suspects and build cases against them.
-The union representing the employees denied that it or any of its members had been involved in starting the fire, and offered a $15,000 reward for information that would help the investigation.
+The union denied that it or any of its members were involved in starting the fire, and offered a $15,000 reward for information that helped the investigation.

 In April 1987, union members Héctor Escudero Aponte, 35; Armando Jiménez Rivera, 29; and José Francisco Rivera López, 40, pleaded guilty to setting the fire.
-Rivera López had urged the other two men to start the fire and gave the Sterno can provided by Jiménez Rivera to Escudero Aponte, who in turn placed and lit the Sterno can under furniture stored in the ballroom.
-Escudero Aponte had intended to start only a small fire.
+Rivera López had urged the other two men to start the fire and gave a Sterno can provided by Jiménez Rivera to Escudero Aponte, who in turn placed and lit the Sterno can under furniture stored in the ballroom.
+Escudero Aponte intended to start only a small fire.

 The three men were convicted of murder and prosecutors requested Rivera López be sentenced to 25 years in prison and Jiménez Rivera to 24 years.
 The judge rejected the prosecutor's recommendation, sentencing Escudero Aponte and Rivera López both to 99 years in prison and Jiménez Rivera to 75 years.
 Jiménez Rivera and Rivera López were released from federal prison in 2001 and 2002, respectively.
 Escudero Aponte was released in 2017.